ethauvin/semver/README.md

 > :warning: `keysPrefix` is a new element staring in `1.1.0` and may break older versions when using custom property keys.
 > :zap: A quick fix is to include `keysPrefix=""` in the annotation to remove the default `version.` prefix.

-## Usage with Maven, Grail, Kobalt and Kotlin
+## Usage with Maven, Gradle, Kotlin and Kobalt

 ### Maven